Unlocking Land for Microenterprise Growth (ULMEG) Project

 - Land tenure insecurity, including the non-issue of land titles.

-- Inflexible land use plans (zoning) and land management laws (including by-laws).
+- Inflexible land use schemes (zoning) and land management laws (including by-laws).

 - Poor alignment between micro-enterprise business requirements and municipal development initiatives.